 Economic Effects.
-If communities respond to this measure by expanding their rent control laws beyond the existing protections for renters, it could lead to several economic effects.
+If many local rent control laws automatically expand in response to the repeal of Costa-Hawkins and/or communities respond to this measure by further expanding their rent control laws beyond the existing protections for renters, it could lead to several economic effects.
 The most likely effects are:

-- To avoid rent regulation, some landlords would sell their rental housing to new owners who would live there. - The value of rental housing would decline because potential landlords would not want to pay as much for these properties. - Some renters would spend less on rent and some landlords would receive less rental income. - Some renters would move less often.
+- To avoid rent regulation, some landlords would sell their rental housing to new owners who would live there. - The value of rental housing would decline because potential landlords would not want to pay as much for these properties. - Some renters would spend less on rent and some landlords would receive less rental income.

+• Some renters would move less often.
 For example, fewer renters would move because their rents increase.